Fiji Travel Tips

 Entry requirements

 A passport is necessary for everyone entering Fiji.
-The passport had to be valid at least three months beyond the date of entry.
-Visas are not required for visitors from 101 countries, such as North America, Western Europe, Japan, Israel and most Commonwealth countries, for example.
+The passport has to be valid at least three months beyond the intended date of departure from Fiji.
+Visas are not required for visitors from 101 countries, such as North America, Western Europe, Japan, Israel and most Commonwealth countries, for example (see complete list of visa-exempt countries below*).
 Visitors from visa-exempt countries may stay up to four months.
-To see a complete list of the visa-exempt countries, visit www.bulafiji.com.
+A two-month extension is possible, but one has to apply for it before the initial four months are up and there is a fee.
 Visitors are required to have a valid returning airline ticket with them when entering the country.

-A yellow fever or cholera vaccination is only required for visitors coming directly from an infected area, such as the Amazon in Brazil, for example.
-No vaccinations are necessary for visitors from Australia, New Zealand, Western Europe or North America.
+A yellow fever vaccination is only required for visitors coming directly from an infected area, such as the Amazon in South America, for example.
+No vaccinations are required for visitors from Australia, New Zealand, Western Europe or North America.

-The airport in Nadi, which is five miles north of the town of Nadi located on the island of Viti Levu, is where most of the international flights arrive.
-Bus and taxi services are available at the airport, as well as car hire, restaurants, duty-free shops, a post office, tourist information, a 24-hour bank, left luggage office and bar.
+The Nadi International Airport (NAN), located in Nadi on the island of Viti Levu, is where most international flights arrive.
+Bus and taxi services are available at the airport, as well as car rentals, restaurants, duty-free shops, a post office, tourist information and a 24-hour bank.
+This airport is open 24 hours a day, and it is allowed to stay overnight.

-The Suva Airport, which is the hub for internal flights, is located in Nausori on the eastern coast of Viti Levu and nine miles from the city capital of Suva.
+The Nausori International Airport (SUV), located near Fiji's capital Suva on the eastern coast of Viti Levu, is the main hub for inter-island flights.
 Some similar services that are offered at the Nadi Airport are available here as well.
+However, at this airport you're not allowed to stay overnight.

-Anytime is a good time to visit Fiji, even during its rainy season or off-season.
-Flights during the months of February and March, which make up Fiji’s off-season, are often times available at discounted rates.
+Any time is a good time to visit Fiji, even during its rainy season or off-season.
+Flights during the months of February and March, Fiji's wet season, are often times available at discounted rates.
+The dry season from May to October is Fiji's peak tourist season, but this is when the rates for airfare and accommodation are highest.

 Tipping and bargaining